dgaydukov/cert-aws/files/sa.md

 * host - container is exposed to host (if you docker has port 80, this port would be accessible from host) [ECS Container Agent](https://github.com/aws/amazon-ecs-agent) - special software that included in ecs ami (specially built for ecs) for ec2, that help ec2 to communicate with ecs cluster.
 You can install it into your own ec2, and by doing this to be able to connect your running ec2 to ecs cluster.
+Launch type - type of infra on which your tasks/services hosted:
+* fargate (self-managed) - run containerized applications without the need to provision/manage the backend infra
+* ec2 (managed by you) - run containerized applications on a cluster of ec2 that you manage

 ###### EKS
 EKS (Elastic Kubernetes Service, also called ECS (Elastic Container Service) for Kubernetes) - manages service that runs kubernetes cluster (so you don't need to deploy it from scratch).